Frequently Asked Questions

 Or you may call 877-838-4790.
 We are a small company and are not always available to receive calls.
 Please leave a message.

 This page has our Exchange and Return information.
 Exchanges and Returns

 This page has our Warranty information.
 Warranty

 Email is the best way to contact us.
 Please email email@example.com.
-Please be sure to add firstname.lastname@example.org to your approved sender list.
-Or check your junk mail folder if you do not hear back in 1-2 business days.
-If the question is regarding an order, please include your order information so we help you as efficiently as possible.
+Please be sure to add firstname.lastname@example.org to your approved sender list or check your junk mail folder if you do not hear back in 1-2 business days.
+If the question is regarding an order, please include your order information so we can help you as efficiently as possible.

 If you would like to write us a letter or send us something, please send it to: